riceissa/vim-oldfugitive/README.md

 Plug 'riceissa/vim-oldfugitive'
 ```

-Then call `:PlugInstall vim-oldfugitive`
+Then call `:PlugInstall vim-oldfugitive`.

 ## Steps to reproduce

 Note: If you just want to use this plugin, use the installation instructions
 above.
-This section is just gives information on how this plugin was created
+This section just gives information on how this plugin was created
 (mostly as notes to myself).

 The basic idea is pretty simple: find an old copy of fugitive, disable all the